Theprintspace's print size guide to help you achieve the best results for your prints. Find the optimum size for your artwork.

 The following size guide is based on camera sensor size in megapixels.
 There is a table of popular phones, bridge cameras and digital SLR’s to reference but ideally its best to find your own camera’s sensor size in megapixels.
 In the table at the top of the page follow the first column down until you find the nearest value for your camera and use the colour key as a guide to indicate the quality of your print at the various print sizes.

 Still unsure about the best size to print your files?
-Call us today or book a session with one of our advisors!
+Get in touch today!